 Moreover, combining data from different sources can be tricky, and another job of data scientists is making sure that the resulting combination of information makes sense.

 Data sparseness and formatting inconsistencies are the biggest challenges – and that’s what data cleansing is all about.
-Data cleaning is a task that identifies incorrect, incomplete, inaccurate, or irrelevant data, fixes the problems, and makes sure that all such issues will be fixed automatically in the future.
+Data cleaning is a task that identifies incorrect, incomplete, inaccurate, or irrelevant data, fixes the problems, and ensures that all such issues will be resolved automatically.

 What are the steps of data cleaning?

-Here are some of the most common steps and methods of data cleansing experienced development teams swear by:
+Some of the most common steps and methods of data cleansing experienced development teams swear by

 - Dealing with missing data